ading2210/ender-x4/journal.md

 ## 4/7/25 - Finish X and Z Axis (10 hrs)

 First, I needed to modify my B toolhead design to add in a belt holder.
-This is because the belt for this toolhead will be placed well above aluminum extrusion rather than around it like the stock toolhead does.
+This is because the belt for this toolhead will be placed well above the aluminum extrusion rather than around it like the stock toolhead does.
 This was a simple addition, and I used a model of a GT2 belt as a reference so I could make a cut of the belt profile.

 <img src="images/toolhead_b_back.png" height="400px">